How Much Does Mold Remediation Cost?

 This can also be a challenge if there is no visual mold present but there is a mildewy or urine like smell indicating that there is mold somewhere, perhaps hidden behind walls.
 In instances like this, the mold inspector may recommend an air quality test to measure the spore count inside of the home and outside of the home.

-If there is visual mold, then tape or swab samples will be taken.
+If there are places where mold hides in your home, then tape or swab samples will be taken.